A winning year: CFI Financial Group drives innovation forward at iconic event in the presence of global brand ambassador Lewis Hamilton

-Moderated by the charismatic Kris Fade, the evening celebrated a remarkable year while boldly showcasing the company’s future ambitions
+Moderated by the charismatic Kris Fade, the event celebrated a remarkable year while boldly showcasing the company’s future ambitions

 What happens when you combine the thrill of a world-class leading online trading provider, Lewis Hamilton, and the stunning Museum of the Future?
 Magic.
 On December 3, 2024, CFI Financial Group hosted an unforgettable event, aptly named "CFI Driven By Success", marking a year of groundbreaking achievements and global expansion.